On this page:

 What is meant by special nuclear material?

 "Special nuclear material" (SNM) is defined by Title I of the Atomic Energy Act of 1954 as plutonium, uranium-233, or uranium enriched in the isotopes uranium-233 or uranium-235, but does not include source material.
 The definition includes any other material that the Commission determines to be special nuclear material.
 The NRC has not declared any other material as special nuclear material.

 Where does special nuclear material come from?

 Uranium-233 and plutonium do not occur naturally but are produced by the irradiation of source material or special nuclear material in nuclear reactors and could be extracted from used fuel or targets by chemical separation.
-Plutonium is produced in reactors using uranium as fuel or targets.
+Extracting SNM from used fuel is called reprocessing.
+Plutonium is produced in reactors that use uranium as fuel or targets.
 Uranium-233 is produced in reactors that use thorium as fuel or targets.
-No U.S. commercial plutonium reprocessing plant is currently licensed by the NRC for operation.
+No U.S. commercial reprocessing plant is currently licensed by the NRC for operation.
 Uranium enriched in uranium-235 is created by an enrichment facility (see Uranium Enrichment).
-The NRC has issued licenses for three gas centrifuge enrichment plants and a laser enrichment test bed and previously certified two gaseous diffusion plants that are now shut down.

 Why is control of special nuclear material important?